-Until you find a way to consistently share with your AI tool the information that matters—your goals, preferences, workflows, and constraints—you’re only scraping the surface of its potential.
+Until you find a way to consistently share with your AI tool the context that matters—your goals, preferences, workflows, and constraints—you’re only scraping the surface of its potential.

 This was me not too long ago.
-I binge-watched YouTube tutorials, collected prompt tricks, and thought of myself as an advanced user.
-Yet the results kept landing in the same place: helpful, but vague.
-Impersonal.
-Disconnected.
-ChatGPT and other AI tools just didn’t seem to make a meaningful difference in my day-to-day tasks.
+I watched YouTube tutorials, collected prompts, and thought of myself as an advanced user.
+Yet the results remained modest.
+ChatGPT and other AI tools just didn’t seem to make a real difference in my day-to-day tasks.

 Things changed when I finally understood how to break through that wall of vagueness and started investing more time in onboarding AI into my life.

-From that point, I experienced a noticeable leap in quality—while still on the same plan, using the same tool and model.
+From that point, I experienced a noticeable leap in quality.
 ChatGPT gradually transformed from a smart but isolated chatbot into a system of personal AI advisors who know me and know what I’m trying to achieve.
 To me, it felt like the first glimpses of an AI operating system running quietly in the background of my life.

-Talking to friends and colleagues, I realized many share similar frustrations with AI.
-So I decided to share what I’ve learned so far: how to onboard AI into different areas of your life and start creating a network of AI assistants that help you at work and in your life
+Talking to friends and colleagues, I realized many still use ChatGPT as a google search tool.
+So I decided to share what I’ve learned so far: how to onboard AI into different areas of your life and start creating a network of AI assistants that actually make a difference.

 Side note: I’m showing examples with ChatGPT, but the same feature exists in other tools such as Claude and Google Gemini.

-First, the results are often vague, missing nuance, and unable to move the needle on longer-term projects.
+First, the results are often vague, missing nuance, and unable to move the needle on long-term projects.

 1) Without your knowledge and context, the AI has no way to be precise or proactive.
 It doesn’t know the details of your projects or how you want it to operate.
 And if you try to cram everything into a single long prompt, it loses the thread.

-My perspective on these two problems shifted when I heard this quote by Sam Altman:
+My perspective shifted when I heard this quote by Sam Altman:

 “Older people use ChatGPT as a Google replacement.
 People in their 20s or 30s use it for life advice.
 [But] Gen Z uses AI as an operating system.
 They have complex ways to set it up, they connect it to a bunch of files and they have fairly complex prompts memorized.
 ChatGPT has the full context on every person in their life and what they talked about.”

 That was a breakthrough for me.
-The power users treat AI as an OS for their life, embedding context and focusing it where it shines: strategy, decision-making, higher-level thinking.
+Power users treat AI as an OS for their life, embedding context and focusing AI work on his strngths: strategy, decision-making, higher-level thinking.

 My Personal AI Advisors in Action: Examples

-Once I started applying this framework and I tweaked my use of the tool, ChatGPT stopped feeling generic and started feeling sharp, proactive, and effective.
-Like conversations with a teammate.
+Once I started applying this framework and I tweaked my use of the tool, ChatGPT started feeling significantly sharper and helpful.
+Similar to having conversations with a junior teammate.

-- My “2025 Plan” ChatGPT advisor is my AI accountability partner for the year.
+- My “2025 Plan” ChatGPT advisor is an AI accountability partner.
 It knows my active projects and goals.
 Each week, I run a customized review and feed it progress notes.
 It keeps track of what’s on or off track, reminds me of the big picture, and nudges me toward priorities I might neglect.
-It’s like having a coach who never forgets what I promised myself.
+It’s like having a personal coach and assistant.

 - My ChatGPT Travel assistant knows my travel preferences.
-It will prepares a fully tailored dossier of the city I’m planning to visit.
+It will prepare a tailored dossier for the city I’m planning to visit.
 For my recent trip to Katowice for the Bachaturo festival, it generated a neat doc with attractions worth visiting, places that fit my taste, the weather forecast, and Google Maps links.
 Without it, I’d probably do a quick, basic Google search.
-Instead, now I get a rich, proactive, concierge-like experience with almost no effort.
+Instead, now I get a detailed, proactive, concierge-like interactive website in a minute.

-The Trick: Preparing onboarding docs for your AI
+The Trick: Prepare onboarding docs for your AI

-So how do you actually build these advisors in ChatGPT?
+So how do you actually build these AI advisors?
 The trick is to create onboarding docs for the AI, just as you would for a new team member.

 - Your goals and priorities